The-AI-Alliance/microsite-template/README-template.md

 To publish the website and setup some other repo features, click the _Settings_ "gear" on the upper right-hand side of the repo's top-level page.

 #### 7a.
+Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._

+We require [DCO](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) ("Developer Certificate of Origin") cheks for all commits.
+Setting this checkbox turns this on automatically for users making repo edits in the GitHub Web UI.

+#### 7b.
 Enable discussions.

 Scroll down to _Features_ and click _Discussions_ to enable them.
 Click the _Set up discussions_ button and edit the first discussion topic to taste, then post it.

-However, if you don't want discussions, remove the URL on the `docs/contributing.markdown` page.
-(Don't forget to merge that edit to any other branches.)
+However, if you don't want to enable discussions, then remove the URL on the `docs/contributing.markdown` page.

-#### 7b.
+#### 7c.
 Publish your website.

 On the left-hand side of the _Settings_, click the link for _Pages_.
 Under _Branch_, select your publication branch, either `main`, `latest`, or a custom branch you specified above.
 Then select the `/docs` directory and finally, click _Save_.

-Your website should be published after a few minutes to https://the-ai-alliance.github.io/REPO_NAME/.
+Your website should be published after a few minutes to https://the-ai-alliance.github.io/enterprise-MCP/.

 > [!TIP]
 > At the top of the repo page, click _Actions_ to see the progress of building your website.
 This action will be executed every time you make a change to a file in your publication branch (i.e., `main` by default).
 If for some reason building the website fails, this page can provide useful debugging help.

-### 8. Create a _Project_ dashboard to track your work.
+### 8. Create or associate a _Project_ dashboard to track your work.
 (Optional)

-This step is optional; do it if you want a _dashboard_ for managing your issues, vs. just using the issues list in GitHub.
+This step is optional; do it if you want to use a _dashboard_ to manage your issues backlog.
+The alternative is to just use the issues list in GitHub.

+> [!NOTE]
+> By default, your repo will be associated with the default project dashboard for the focus area you specified.

-Click the _Project_ tab in the repo GitHub page and then either click the _+ New project+_ button or click the _Link a project_ button and find the correct project.
-Do the latter if you want your repo issues to join an existing dashboard.
-If you use an existing project, consider creating a custom label for the issues associated with your project.
+Click the _Project_ tab in the repo GitHub page and then either 1) click the _+ New project+_ button or 2) click the _Link a project_ button.

+1. Define a new project name.
+See there other [projects already defined](https://github.com/orgs/The-AI-Alliance/projects) for naming ideas.
+2. Find the existing project you want to associate with the repo.
+Using an existing project is sometimes preferable for grouping related projects into one view.
+Consider creating a custom label for the issues associated with the new repo.
 In either case, note the project dashboard URL; you'll need it for the next step.

 ### 9. Add your website to the Alliance GitHub organization page and the Alliance website.